jauhien/g-sorcery/docs/developer_instructions.rst

 side: generate the entire overlay tree (possibly by layman) or generate a given ebuild and its dependencies.
-In a first case it would be very bad idea to have sources in ebuild's SRC_URI as during manifest generation for an overlay all the sources would be downloaded to the user's comuter that inevitably would made user really happy.
+In a first case it would be very bad idea to have sources in ebuild's SRC_URI as during manifest generation for an overlay all the sources would be downloaded to the user's computer that inevitably would made user really happy.
 So one ebuild generator generates ebuild with empty SRC_URI.
 Note that a mechanism for downloading of sources during ebuild merging should be provided.
 For an example see **git-2** eclass from the main tree or any eclass from backends provided with g-sorcery if you want to implement such a mechanism or